This post may contain affiliate links. Please read our disclosure policy.

 1. Combine: Gently fold the whipped cream into the cream cheese mixture until fully blended.

-3. Add Cream and Strawberries: Spread half of the cream mixture over the crackers.
+3. Add the Cream and Strawberries: Spread half of the cream mixture over the crackers.
 Top with half of the sliced strawberries.

 5. Finish with Cream and Strawberries: Spread the remaining cream mixture on top, then add the rest of the sliced strawberries.